 Depilation – The Art of Pulling Hair

-For the naïve, innocent and potential virginal amongst us, a Brazilian wax refers to the removal of all hair around your fun parts and butt crack.
+For the naive, innocent and potentially virginal among us, a Brazilian wax refers to the removal of all hair around your fun parts and butt crack.
 Women started doing it to get rid of stray hairs when bikinis went micro until somebody said “Oh what the hell, just take it all off.”

-But it never stops at clipping, and shaving is no fun, so eventually the boy-zillian was born.
+But it never stops at clipping, and shaving is not fun for long, so eventually the boy-zillian was born.

 My motivation to get a bru-zillian (short for brother/broer), as we call them in South Africa, was part practical and part morbid fascination.

-I’ve been fairly hairy on the front of my body below my neck (curse you bald head) for most of my adult life.
-And seeing parts of my usually hair-covered body without hair is simply fascinating.
-As for the practical part… ok fine, there is no practical part, it’s all just vanity and curiosity.
+I’ve been relatively hairy on the front of my body below my neck (curse you bald head) for most of my adult life.
+Seeing parts of my usually hair-covered body without hair is simply fascinating.
+As for the practical part… OK fine, there is no practical part, it’s all just vanity and curiosity.

 Get Naked and Prepare for Pain – And Not In a Fun Away Either

 Needless to say, there’s various aspects to consider when getting waxed at all, never mind around your boy parts.
 Consideration supreme is the pain.
-I avoid pain as much as the next guy, especially when it’s pretty much the same as having tens of plasters ripped off your hairy arm.
+I avoid pain as much as the next guy, especially the pain caused by plasters being ripped off hairy body parts.

-The second nearly equal major consideration is the embarrassment factor.
-I’m quite a pervy collector of experiences, with added value for the ones that make me feel awkward, but to open my legs and expose my hairy genitals to the gaze and touch of an unknown woman who I’m not about to have sex with, stirs uneasiness in me equal to what the thought of having my mom walk in on me masturbating would.
+The second, nearly equal, major consideration is the embarrassment factor.
+I’m quite a pervy collector of experiences, with added value for the ones that make me feel awkward, but to open my legs and expose my hairy genitals to the gaze and touch of an unknown woman who I’m not about to have sex with, stirs uneasiness in me equal to what the thought would of having my mom walk in on teenage me masturbating.

 As fate would have it, being in Kuala Lumpur over the weekend presented the opportunity to have this experience.
-Fear be damned, because I was staying in Bangsar, literally a short walk from Strip, a waxing salon that the Journo has alerted me to, which also specialises in boy-zillians.
+Fear be damned, because I was staying in Bangsar, literally a short walk from Strip, a waxing salon I found out about, which also specialises in boy-zillians.
 My big chance to face and overcome awkwardness.
 Yay!